 Unearned Revenues: Unearned revenues arise when resources are received by the District before it has legal claim to them (i.e., when grant monies are received prior to the incurrence of qualifying expenditures).
-The District had no unearned revenues at year-end.
+The District's unearned revenues at year-end consisted mainly of unearned Community Risk Reduction Division fees.